SPINACH AND IRON: A TALE OF TWO MYTHS

 Not only scientists, but also science historians can fail!

-The article by Terry Hamblin.
+National Library of Medicine - Fake! de Terry Hamblin.
 The most recent overview on which this post is based: Spinach in Blunderland: How the myth that spinach is rich in iron became an urban academic legend.

 Previous